 - Put food away (2 minutes): Spend a couple of minutes putting food away that people have left out.
 This will give you more space and keep things organized and fresh.

 - Clear out fridge (5 minutes): Get rid of any expired or rotting food.
 Wipe down the surfaces with a surface cleaner and cloth.
-You don’t need to deep clean the fridge now, but it’s good to keep it pretty clean as you go.
+You don’t need to deep clean the fridge now, but it’s good to keep the fridge organized and clean as you go.

 - Wipe down surfaces (2 minutes): Use your favorite surface cleaner and cloth to wipe down the surfaces.
 Don’t forget the table, drawer handles, and the area surrounding the sink.